For details of Kent County Council Local Offer for children with SEND please visit:

 For more information on the new Code of Practice please view the Department of Education’s guide.

-If you are concerned that your child may have special educational needs please share your concerns with your child’s teacher who will share your concerns with our Inclusion Manager.
+If you are concerned that your child may have special educational needs please share your concerns with your child’s teacher who will speak to Mrs Hensher.
 Your child’s class teacher will be continually assessing your child’s progress, if they have any concerns they will arrange a meeting to discuss them with you.
 From here a plan of action will be organised on how we will support your child.
 This may include a request for additional support and advice from external agencies.